45 Fall Activities to Add to Your Bucket List

 Crochet something cozy

 Knitting and crocheting are two of the best fall activities when you want to spend a chilly night indoors.
 Both are relaxing and easier than you think.
-Pick up a basic kit or watch some tutorials online, and you’ll be knitting scarves, hats, and pot holders in no time.
+Pick up a basic kit or watch some tutorials online, and you’ll be knitting scarves, hats and pot holders in no time.
 There’s something so satisfying about feeling the yarn between your fingers and seeing the stitches line up.
 Bonus: You can craft homemade holiday gifts!
-Or create one of these handmade gifts everyone on your holiday list will love.

 Say cheers to Oktoberfest

 Oktoberfest is a seriously underrated holiday.
-It’s customary to enjoy a few drinks in the beer garden, but you can also eat Bavarian pretzels, sample dozens of traditional sausages, try folk dancing, and learn about the rich culture of Germany.
-Here’s everything you need to know about the origins of Oktoberfest and the best Oktoberfest celebrations in America.
+It’s customary to enjoy a few drinks in the beer garden, but you can also eat Bavarian pretzels, sample dozens of traditional sausages, try folk dancing and learn about the rich culture of Germany.

 Michael DeYoung/Getty Images